bkkrumov/asmt/ASMT.md

 - **Dependency Injection**: Dependency injection is a design pattern used in OOP to reduce tight coupling between classes by injecting dependencies rather than creating them internally.
 This pattern makes code more modular, testable, and easier to maintain.

-- **SOLID Principles**:
-  - **Single Responsibility Principle**: Each class should have only one responsibility or reason to change.
-  - **Open/Closed Principle**: Software entities (classes, modules, functions) should be open for extension but closed for modification.
-  - **Liskov Substitution Principle**: Objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
-  - **Interface Segregation Principle**: Clients should not be forced to depend on interfaces they do not use.
-  - **Dependency Inversion Principle**: High-level modules should not depend on low-level modules; both should depend on abstractions.

 ##### Real-World Example of OOP

 Imagine you are designing a car rental system.
 You might create a base class `Vehicle` with properties like `speed` and `capacity`, and methods like `start` and `stop`.
 Subclasses such as `Car`, `Truck`, and `Motorcycle` can inherit from `Vehicle` and implement additional functionalities specific to each vehicle type.